Caria: Greek settlement

 Caria was settled by Greek immigrants in the Early Iron Age.
 Their presence is attested by protogeometric pottery which appears in the area around 1100 BC, along with other markers of Greek material culture.

 The coast of Caria was part of the Doric hexapolis ("six-cities").

+The Carians were described by Herodotus as being Anatolian mainlanders and they called themselves Caria because of the name of their king.
+He reports the Carians themselves maintained that they were Anatolian mainlanders intensely engaged in seafaring and were akin to the Mysians and the Lydians.

 An account also cited that Aristotle claimed Caria, as a naval empire, occupied Epidaurus and Hermione and that this was confirmed when the Athenians discovered the graves of the dead from Delos.
 Half of it were identified as Carians based on the characteristics of the weapons they were buried with.

 Lydian province

 The expansionism of Lydia under Croesus (560-546 BC) incorporated Caria briefly into Lydia before it fell before the Achaemenid advance.